 - A minimum cumulative GPA of 3.0 on a 4.0 scale in all college coursework completed.
 Prerequisite work must be done at the college level and will be factored into the cumulative average.

 - A minimum grade of “B” is needed for prerequisite required courses.

 |General Biology I||3 Credits|

 |College Physics II||3 Credits|

 |Computer Science||3 Credits|

 |Engineering Graphics||3 Credits|

-* Admitted transfer students into the Engineering Science program may be required to take a 1 credit hour summer course, Engineering Design Fundamentals (ENGR 100) prior to the start of the fall semester.
+* Admitted transfer students into the Engineering program are required to take a 1 credit hour summer course, Engineering Design Fundamentals (ENGR 100) prior to the start of the fall semester.

-To apply for transfer admission to the Engineering Science program the following documents are needed:
+To apply for transfer admission to the Engineering program the following documents are needed: